 Submission of performance measures data is not required for the application.
 Instead, applicants should discuss in their application their proposed methods for collecting data for performance measures.
-Please refer to the section "What an Application Should Include" (below) for additional information.
+Refer to the section "What an Application Should Include" on page 16 for additional information.